BitcoinDesign/Guide/guide/payments/coin-selection.md

 - Doesn't optimize for all three features (speed, cost, privacy)
 - Can select UTXOs associated with targeted dusting attacks, resulting in privacy loss
 - UTXOs selected from unrecognized clusters can expose private data of wallet addresses, balances, and contact payment information.
-- Reducing the inputs (byte size) of bitcoin transactions doesn’t usually optimise for minimal change outputs, exposing larger amounts of sensitive wallet data.
+- Reducing the inputs doesn’t usually optimise for minimal change outputs, exposing larger amounts of sensitive wallet data.
 - Freezing certain coins reduces the size of a wallet's UTXO pool, and may hinder an automatic algorithm’s ability to optimise for speed, cost, or privacy.
 {% include fact/close.html %}